This post may contain affiliate links. Read my disclosure policy.

-A moist white coconut cake with a creamy coconut filling and coconut frosting on top, no springtime soiree will be complete without these Coconut Cupcakes.
+Coconut cupcakes are moist white coconut cake with coconut cream filling and coconut frosting on top.
+No springtime soiree will be complete without them!

 Hello there Cupcakes & Kale Chips readers!
 My name is Serene and I blog over at House of Yumm.
 I am so excited to be here with you all today to share this delicious Coconut Cupcake recipe!
 Spring and Easter are one of my favorite times of the year, and these Coconut Cupcakes are the perfect flavor for the season!
 Not to mention, whenever I see coconut like this I automatically think of Easter and bunnies.

 With all the coconut flavorings going on in these cupcakes they will make your house smell absolutely heavenly!
 The cake is made with a doctored up cake mix, I used the coconut milk from the can, keep in mind this is different than the coconut milk you would buy to drink and store in your refrigerator.
 From the can the milk is going to be thick and rich.
 Perfect for making these cupcakes moist and fluffy!

 The cake alone is never enough flavoring for me though.
 I love to fill my cupcakes with a little something special.
 Filling cupcakes is super easy!
 If you have an apple corer you can use that, it just cuts a small hole in the top of the cupcake, make sure that you only go down about an inch or so, you don’t want to cut down to the bottom of the cake.
 If you don’t have an apple corer, then you can definitely still fill your cupcakes by just cutting a small hole down the middle with a paring knife.
 I filled these cupcakes with a wonderful thick coconut glaze, I also added some shredded coconut for additional flavor!